Is There a Doctor in the House?

 The medical marijuana movement in this country (and Canada) has evolved from the early activist stage to becoming part of everyday society.
 Yes, California led the way, but sensible people in other states have picked up the challenge with undeniable fervor.
 This is how real change happens and as a community, we must encourage mainstream medical experts and their professional organizations to research the numerous benefits that cannabis and hemp CBD have to offer.
 Further, the medical profession needs to change their perceptions based on society’s oft-repeated denigration of cannabis as a “gateway drug.”
 Talk with your primary care physician and specialists to seek their advice, and if they need education, encourage them to conduct their own research.
 After all, this amazing plant is a medicine that just happens to grow naturally.
 Cultivators and growers have engineered strain variations over the years, and it is past time for the mainstream medical community to do the same.
 The scientific method will help validate the numerous benefits that cannabis provides to patients.
 Be an ambassador and share what you know with your doctor, or at the very least, start a conversation.

 Speaking of sharing, we want to hear about YOUR experiences and stories.
-Send us a note and be well.
+Start a conversation on our social channels and be well.